VictorDuraess/banking-service/README.md

 You can then execute your native executable with: `./target/banking-service-1.0.0-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling>.

 ## Related Guides

-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+- REST:  A Jakarta REST implementation utilizing build time processing and Vert.x.
 This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- REST Client ([guide](https://quarkus.io/guides/rest-client)): Call REST services
+- REST Client: Call REST services
-- OpenTelemetry ([guide](https://quarkus.io/guides/opentelemetry)): Use OpenTelemetry to trace services
+- OpenTelemetry: Use OpenTelemetry to trace services
-- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
+- Hibernate ORM with Panache: Simplify your persistence code for Hibernate ORM via the active record or the repository pattern
-- JDBC Driver - PostgreSQL ([guide](https://quarkus.io/guides/datasource)): Connect to the PostgreSQL database via JDBC
+- JDBC Driver - PostgreSQL: Connect to the PostgreSQL database via JDBC

 ## Provided Code